Nodefusion/NodefusionPortal.UserManual/README/Organizations/Permissions.md

 The Delete button deletes the selected permissions in table.

 :warning:**_NOTE:_**
-Keep in mind that Delete permission action requires the affected users to refresh the access token (or make log out - log in).
+_Keep in mind that Delete permission action requires the affected users to refresh the access token (log out - log in)._

 ## Grant Permission
 The Grant Permission form allows a user to request additional permission for himself or another user inside the organization.
 The request form consists of three fields: